SoftwareHeritage/swh-fuse/docs/design.md

 ## Mount point

-The SWH FUSE mount point contain:
+The SwhFS mount point contain:

 - `archive/`: initially empty, this directory is lazily populated with one entry per accessed SWHID, having actual SWHIDs as names.